thestippe/thestippe.github.io/_drafts/statistics/2025-09-26-nested_factors.md

 effect.
 In doing so, however, we must include the fact that class A from school 1 is different from class A from school 2, 3 and 4.
-In other words, school is nested within school.
+In other words, classval is nested within school.

 This is straightforward to do in Bambi, and we are going to show how to do so.